b4rton/signal-newsroom/README.md

 	d.
 Use a screenshot to capture graphics.
 	e.
 If the content poses any risk to a source, share and store it encrypted.

-*Comments, suggestions, corrections and criticism welcome*
+*Comments, suggestions, corrections and criticism are welcome*